DataDog/datadog-operator/docs/install-openshift.md

         tlsVerify: false
     override:
       nodeAgent:
-        hostNetwork: true # In OpenShift 4.0+, set this parameter to get host tags and aliases
+        # In OpenShift 4.0+, set the hostNetwork parameter to allow access to your cloud provider metadata API endpoint.
+        # This is necessary to retrieve host tags and aliases collected by Datadog cloud provider integrations.
+        hostNetwork: true
         securityContext:
           runAsUser: 0
           seLinuxOptions: